2blue1clown/rainfall-console-application/README.md

 Amber: average rainfall for last 4 hrs < 15mm
 Red: average rainfall for last 4 hrs >= 15mm or any reading in the last 4 hrs > 30mm
 ### Data:
-You are provided with:  The list of devices (csv)  The last 2 sets of data files received (csv) For the purpose of development & testing assume that the last timestamp across all data files is the current time, so if the last time in all data files is 3pm, assume the current time is 3pm
+You are provided with:
+1. The list of devices (csv)
+2. The last 2 sets of data files received (csv)
+For the purpose of development & testing assume that the last timestamp across all data files is the current time, so if the last time in all data files is 3pm, assume the current time is 3pm

 ### Solution requirements
 The solution should be written in C# although if you only have java / javascript skills we’ll take either of these.
 The solution should use no external libraries.
 There is one exception - you may use your choice of CSV reader.
 There are a few available.
 Our suggestion is https://joshclose.github.io/CsvHelper/.
 It should have a console front end.
 It is your choice how simple or complex you make it including if and how you choose to store data.
-If you have time you are welcome to provide additional features however we are looking for a solution that correctly solves the problem above and shows evidence of good coding practices e.g. unit testing, SOLID1
-, clean code and
-design over complexity of what the application can do.
+If you have time you are welcome to provide additional features however we are looking for a solution that correctly solves the problem above and shows evidence of good coding practices e.g. unit testing, SOLID, clean code and design over complexity of what the application can do.

 ## Feedback
 Here is the feedback I recieved for my abysmal first attempt.
 I have tried to fix this in this attempt.